SiddharthPaudel/Hotel-Booking-/README.md

 🏨 Quick Stay – Hotel Booking Website (MERN Stack) Quick Stay is a fully responsive Hotel Booking Web Application built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
+It allows users to:

+Explore hotels

+Check real-time room availability

+Make bookings

+Securely complete payments

-It allows users to explore hotels, check real-time room availability, make bookings, and securely complete payments.
-The platform also includes an admin dashboard for managing hotels, rooms, and reservations—making it a complete solution for both users and hotel administrators.
+Additionally, the platform includes an Admin Dashboard for managing hotels, rooms, and reservations, making it a complete solution for both users and hotel administrators.

-🏛️ For Users
+🏛️ Features for Users
 🏠 Home Page – Browse available hotels with photos, room details, pricing, and amenities.

 🔍 Hotel Search & Filters – Search hotels and filter results based on location, price, and availability.

 📅 Book Rooms – Choose check-in/check-out dates, select room types, and make bookings with real-time availability.

 👤 User Profile – View and update user information such as name, email, and phone number.

 🔒 Change Password – Update your password securely from the profile settings.

 🆘 Forgot Password – Reset your password using email verification.

 💳 Payment Integration – Complete bookings with secure online payment (Stripe/Razorpay supported).

 📩 Contact Support – Send inquiries or messages directly to the support team.

 🚫 Unauthorized Access Handling – Users attempting to access restricted admin pages are redirected appropriately.

 🔑 Login & Register – Secure user registration and authentication with JWT.

-🛠️ For Admin
+🛠️ Features for Admin
 📊 Admin Dashboard – Visual overview of hotel bookings, room availability, and user statistics.

 🏨 Hotel Management – Add, update, or remove hotel listings, room categories, and room availability.

 📦 Booking Management – View all bookings, cancel or confirm reservations, and monitor status.

 👥 User Management – View all registered users, update roles, or remove users if needed.

 📩 Contact Request Management – Manage messages or inquiries submitted through the contact form.

 ⚡ Fully Responsive